Ministry of Transport (New Zealand)

-The Ministry of Transport (Te Manatū Waka) is the public service department of New Zealand charged with advising the New Zealand Government on transport policy.
-The Ministry works closely with other government transport partners, including the New Zealand Transport Agency (NZTA) to advance their strategic objectives.
+The Ministry of Transport (Te Manatū Waka) was the public service department of New Zealand charged with advising the New Zealand Government on transport policy.
+The Ministry worked closely with other government transport partners, including the New Zealand Transport Agency (NZTA) to advance their strategic objectives.
+On 1 July 2026, the Ministry was merged into the Ministry for Cities, Environment, Regions and Transport (MCERT).

 Functions and responsibilities

 The organisation's aim is to "enable New Zealanders to flourish, reflecting transport’s role in shaping society, economy and environment".

 This aim is underpinned by Te Manatu Waka's strategic direction which is based on Hei Arataki – the Ministry's Māori strategy to deliver improved transport outcomes for Māori.

 The Ministry is able to carry out reviews on behalf of the Minister of Transport and also commission other agencies to undertake reviews to highlight best practice, indicating the collaborative nature of the Te Manatu Waka work programme.

 The Ministry also provides twice-yearly forecasts to the New Zealand Treasury on revenue accrued from petrol excise duty, road user charges and motor vehicle licensing and registration.
 This revenue funds land transport expenditure.